Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 # python --version Python 2.7.5

-Install it to specify the epel repository
+We will install it to specify the EPEL repository.

 # yum install epel-release